tichelmorres/ignis-monitor/README-en.md

 ## MDX-based posts / docs

-This project includes an MDX post system (see `utils/mdProcessor.ts`):
+This project includes an MDX post system with full multilingual support:

+- **Portuguese posts**: /posts-ptBR/ - All content in Brazilian Portuguese

+- **English posts**: /posts-en/ - All content in English

-- Put `.md` or `.mdx` files into `/posts`.
+Place your `.md` or `.mdx` files in the appropriate language directory.

-- Frontmatter currently supports:
+**Frontmatter currently supports**:
   - `topic` (string)
   - `title` (string)

-- Files are compiled via `next-mdx-remote/rsc` and rendered with custom MDX components.
+Files are compiled via `next-mdx-remote/rsc` and rendered with custom MDX components.

 Example frontmatter: